JEFF0824/Spark-big-data-project/README.md

 > In the directory wat_data/wat:

    Just like we mentioned, WAT is a test key whick will affect yield.

 | <a>**wat.header**</a> | <a>**wat.first_raw**</a>
 | :---: |:---:|
 |![screen shot 2018-11-27 at 3 00 05 pm](https://user-images.githubusercontent.com/36265245/49065321-a68b7000-f258-11e8-8450-1a6dda26a69a.png)    | ![screen shot 2018-11-27 at 3 00 19 pm](https://user-images.githubusercontent.com/36265245/49065322-a7240680-f258-11e8-9f8d-019da7aabcda.png)

 > In the directory FDC_data/stageXX:

+   SVID(Status Variables Identification) is the physical data collected by sensors embedded in the advanced machines during the manufacturing process.
+To state the physical nature of certain SVID, we usually transform SVID into Fault Detection and Classification parameters (FDC parameters) using statistical indicators.

 | <a>**stageXX.header and stageXX.row**</a> |
 | :---: |